KaijieZhang0831/TQIP-Trauma-Note-LLM-Extraction/README.md

 ## Data

 ## Data Collection and Access
 Because real clinical data, especially trauma notes and medication orders, are protected and sensitive, all of our data, the patient features, were stored in monitored and protected environment.
 The Prompt with CoT were created based on the [National Trauma Data Standard Data Dictionary 2025 Admission](https://health.wyo.gov/wp-content/uploads/2025/01/2025-Data-Dictionary.pdf) as the instruction.
 Note: Other clinical notes dataset such as MIMIC-III won't be able to apply to this case because they serve different purposes.
+We cannot provide any way to access the raw data.
+The raw data is belong to UCSD Health and is under protection according to local policies.

+However, we can provide a platform of required data files as a reference, and processed log examples during experiments.
+These references can help you better understand the data & research.

 The LLM we used is "us.deepseek.r1-v1:0" and the embedding we used is "amazon.titan-embed-text-v2:0" via Amazon Bedrock.